 The Public Policy Transmission Planning Process shall consist of three steps: (1) identification of Public Policy Transmission Needs; (2) requests for proposed Public Policy Transmission Projects and Other Public Policy Projects to address those Public Policy Transmission Needs and the evaluation of those projects; and (3) selection of the more efficient or cost-effective Public Policy Transmission Project, if any, to satisfy each Public Policy Transmission Need to be eligible for cost allocation under the ISO OATT and designation of the selected Public Policy Transmission Project to the Designated Entity or Designated Entities that shall be responsible for developing the Designated Public Policy Project(s).
 The Public Policy Transmission Planning Process will be conducted on a two-year cycle, unless requested by the NYPSC to be conducted out of that cycle.
 If the Public Policy Transmission Planning Process cannot be completed in the two-year cycle, the ISO will notify stakeholders and provide an estimated completion date and an explanation of the reasons the additional time is required.
-The NYPSC’s issuance of a written statement pursuant to Section 31.4.2.1 below will occur after the draft RNA study results are posted.
+The NYPSC’s issuance of a written statement pursuant to Section 31.4.2.4 below will occur after the draft RNA study results are posted.

-31.4.2 Identification and Posting of Proposed Transmission Needs Driven by Public Policy Requirements
+31.4.2 Identification and Posting of Proposed Transmission Needs Driven by Public Policy Requirements and Interconnection-Related Transmission Needs

+31.4.2.1 Solicitation of Proposed Transmission Needs Driven by Public Policy Requirements